RS2002/PianoBart/README.md

 **Article:** Zijian Zhao, Weichao Zeng, Fupeng He, Yutong He, Yiyi Wang, Xiao Liang, Chengying Gao*: PianoBART: Symbolic Piano Music Understanding and Generating with Large-Scale Pre-Training (in progress)

-Some parts of our code borrows from [muzic/musicbert at main · microsoft/muzic (github.com)](https://github.com/microsoft/muzic/tree/main/musicbert) and [wazenmai/MIDI-BERT: This is the official repository for the paper, MidiBERT-Piano: Large-scale Pre-training for Symbolic Music Understanding. (github.com)](https://github.com/wazenmai/MIDI-BERT).
+Some parts of our code borrows from [muzic/musicbert at main · microsoft/muzic (github.com) [1]](https://github.com/microsoft/muzic/tree/main/musicbert) and [wazenmai/MIDI-BERT: This is the official repository for the paper, MidiBERT-Piano: Large-scale Pre-training for Symbolic Music Understanding. (github.com) [2]](https://github.com/wazenmai/MIDI-BERT).

 ## 1. Dataset

+The datasets utilized in our paper are as follows:

 **Pretrain:** POP1K7, ASAP, POP909, Pianist8, EMOPIA